symfony/symfony-docs/book/service_container.rst

 which lives in the FrameworkBundle, is invoked and the service configuration for the FrameworkBundle is loaded.
 If you remove the ``framework`` key from your application configuration file entirely, the core Symfony services won't be loaded.
-The point is that you're in control: the Symfony framework doesn't contain any magic or perform any actions that you don't have control over.
+The point is that you're in control: the Symfony Framework doesn't contain any magic or perform any actions that you don't have control over.